How to get your matric results

 Angie Motshekga, the Minister of Basic Education, will announce the national results and provincial performance on Tuesday, 7 January 2020.

 We congratulate all successful matriculants!
 If you were unsuccessful, however, there are many options you can consider.

 Here are some frequently asked questions to help you take the next step, whether you've passed or not:

-A Bachelor’s Pass means you've achieved a minimum of 40% in 5 higher credit subjects, 30% for 2 lower credit subjects and didn't fail any subjects.
-You can apply for a degree course at a university or university of technology and may study for a higher certificate, diploma or bachelor’s degree.
+A Bachelor’s Pass means you can apply for a degree course at a university or university of technology and may study for a higher certificate, diploma or bachelor’s degree.

 A Diploma Pass requires 40% in 4 higher credit subjects, 30% in 3 lower credit subjects, and you may fail 1 subject.
-With this pass you can enrol for a bridging course at a Further Education and Training (FET) college or a diploma course at a university of technology.
+With this pass, you can enrol for a bridging course at a Technical Vocational Education and Training (TVET) college or a diploma course at a university of technology.

 A Certificate Pass requires a 40% pass in your home language, 2 subjects above 40%, 4 subjects above 30% and you may fail 1 subject.
 This pass allows you to study for a Higher Certificate.

 I was unsuccessful, what do I do now?

 If you need support, we provide counselling and support on our toll-free line 0800 45 46 47.
 You could also consider rewriting your exam.
 This is known as the supplementary exam.
 You qualify to rewrite if you've failed 2 or more subjects.

 Only candidates who were registered for and wrote the November 2019 NSC examination may apply to write a supplementary exam.